keithalexanderjr/keithalexanderjr/README.md

 💾 I like contributing to Open Source projects and am really enthusiastic about learning new technology.
 I have graduated with a Bachelor's of Science degree in Computer Engineering.
 I've been working on personal software development projects and my personal website as well to keep track of my new discoveries and other fun stuff!

 👘 Outside the world of tech, I enjoy road trips and I love pushing myself; testing my limits to my fullest potential.
-I am a mixed martial arts practitioner in **Brazilian Jiu Jitsu**, train **Muay Thai/Kickboxing**, **Powerlifting** & **Wrestling**.
+I am a mixed martial arts practitioner in **Brazilian Jiu Jitsu**, **Boxing**, **Muay Thai/Kickboxing**, **Wrestling** & train **Powerlifting**.
 I am thankful for my Professors, coaches and teammates who help me everyday to become better

 ###### Activities & Interests
   	- Drift/Track Car Racing